Shropshire and Montgomeryshire Light Railway

-The Shropshire and Montgomeryshire Light Railway was a railway running from Shrewsbury, England to Llanymynech, Wales, with a branch to Criggion.
+The Shropshire and Montgomeryshire Light Railway (S&MLR) was a railway running from Shrewsbury, England to Llanymynech, Wales, with a branch to Criggion.
 It was promoted by Holman Fred Stephens, better known as Colonel Stephens, proprietor of several ultra-low budget light railways.
 It adopted the track network of the defunct Potteries, Shrewsbury and North Wales Railway that had closed in 1880; the S&MLR opened in 1911.
 Running through sparsely inhabited terrain, it struggled to achieve financial stability, and following a serious deterioration of maintenance conditions, it closed to passengers in 1933, continuing with a basic goods and mineral service.

 During World War II, the line was taken over by the War Department in 1941, and extensively reconstructed to serve Central Ammunition Depot Nesscliffe.
 It was finally closed in 1960.

 First railway

 Richard Samuel France was the proprietor of important limestone quarries at Nantmawr and elsewhere in Powys, then Montgomeryshire.
 He needed to get the quarry output to a railway terminal for onward transit, and he promoted a railway to achieve this.
 The idea developed and became a public concern, the Potteries, Shrewsbury and North Wales Railway.
 The title indicated the far-reaching ambitions of the company, but in fact it only stretched from Shrewsbury to Llanymynech, Nantmawr and Criggion, a network of 28 miles.
 The line opened in 1866.
 It was informally known as the Potts Line.

 The line never attracted enough business to make a profit, and basic maintenance was cut back due to the lack of cash.
 The system became dangerous and was closed down in 1880 on safety grounds.
 An attempt at financial reconstruction was made in 1888, and a new company titled The Shropshire Railways was created.
-Shareholders in the Potts Company transferred their holding into the Shropshire Company, and it took possession of the dormant assets on 19 September 1890, but it too failed to achieve anything; an official receiver was appointed in 1891, and no further railway activity took place.
+Shareholders in the Potts Company transferred their holding into the Shropshire Railway Company, and it took possession of the dormant assets on 19 September 1890, but it too failed to achieve anything; an official receiver was appointed in 1891, and no further railway activity took place.